Rosenfeld Injury Lawyers LLC Discuss the Most Common Causes Of Semi-Truck Accidents

 Personal injury attorneys who specialize in serious Illinois truck accident cases will investigate the trucker’s record when developing a strategy for a financial compensation claim.
 Often times, the lawyer will hire experts to reconstruct the accident, video record the site, talk to witnesses and examine damaged vehicles involved in the collision.
 Additionally, the attorneys will review the trucker’s log, the truck’s black box, and interview first responders to the accident.

-Contact Rosenfeld Injury Lawyers at (888) 424-5757.
+Contact Rosenfeld Injury Lawyers LLC at (888) 424-5757.
 Our attorneys provide legal services to obtain full compensation for victims who suffer injuries caused by a trucking accident.
 The funds can pay down debt like medical expenses and hospitalization, recoup lost income, and cover damaged property.
 Our skilled lawyers have a comprehensive understanding of how to investigate trucking accidents to ensure our client receives financial compensation at the conclusion of a lawsuit trial, or through an out-of-court settlement negotiated with all responsible parties and their insurance carriers.